 Our Saribung pass trek or Saribung Expedition has a particular route is designed for globe trotters who wish to trek either Saribung pass or Saribung Expedition but wishing to complete this trip in a more relaxed manner can try this appropriate choice.
-However email us if you need customized itinerary.Day 01: Arrived at Kathmandu valley
+However, email us if you need a customized itinerary.Day 01: Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with breakfast plan.
 Our representative will give you brief information about Saribung pass trek programs.Day 02: Drive to Pokhara city (900m/2,943 ft), 6 hours.

 Drive to Pokhara by tourist bus.
 Between on the way we will see the natural beauty like Trisuli river which is most popular in Nepal for rafting and we will follow the way almost bank of the Trisuli and Marsyandi River when we arrive in Pokhara transfer to hotel.Day 03: Fly to Jomsom.
 Trek to Kagbeni (2800m/9,156 ft), 4 hours